 As I sit here, staring at the blank page, I can already feel my anxieties rising.
-As I begin to write, I find myself trying to envision how my words will be perceived by anybody that reads them.
-Type, then delete, then type, then delete.
+As I begin to write, I find myself trying to imagine how anybody reading this will perceive my words.
+Type, then delete.
+Type, then delete.

 My anxieties go way back.
-I believe the need for acceptance and the need to fit in is burned deep into the limbic system of my brain.
-You can pretend to be confident.
-Bravado can get you so far, but then the armour cracks and that ugly viscous fluid of self-doubt slowly leaks out.
+The need for acceptance and the need to fit in is burned deep into my brain's limbic system.
+I can pretend to be confident.
+Bravado can get me so far.
+But then the armour cracks and that ugly viscous fluid of self-doubt slowly leaks out.
 It makes you forget who you are.
-It stains your soul, and the very skin you are printed on.
+It stains your soul and the very skin you are printed on.

 The problem is...

-I have always know I was ‘different’.
-Parties, fashion, clubbing, ‘getting on it’, they are all part of ‘normal life’ when you’re 18 years old and living in Newcastle; the party capital of the UK.
+I have always known I was different.
+I grew up in Newcastle, often dubbed the party capital of the UK.
+Parties, fashion, clubbing, ‘getting mortal’, they are all part of normal life growing up here.
 I hated it.
-But if you didn’t conform, you were quickly branded ‘boring’.
-There is no room for introverts here, you will simply be crushed under the egos of narcissistic juggernauts.
+But if you didn’t conform, people would brand you ‘boring’.
+There is no room for introverts here.
+You will simply be crushed under the egos of narcissistic juggernauts.

 Large crowds.
 Strangers.
 Drunk people.
 Rowdy and volatile situations.
 These are all things that send my anxieties through the roof.
 I spend most of the night on edge, analysing every detail of the room.
-Escape routes, possible threats, objects that could become potential weapons.
-I feel out of control, and the only way to regain any is to analyse everything.
-To come up with a plan for possible scenarios.
+Escape routes, possible threats, potential weapons.
+I have no control.
+And the only way to regain any is to analyse everything.
+To come up with a plan for every possible scenario.
 As you can imagine, this is mentally exhausting, and I’m usually ready for home well before midnight.
-But of course, you can’t go home before midnight, because that’s ‘boring’.
+But of course, you can’t leave before midnight, because that’s ‘boring’.

-Looking back on it, this behaviour made me hate myself.
-It made me a selfish, angry and often unapproachable person.
-I would spend my nights unable to sleep, and my days unable to get out of bed.
+Looking back, this behaviour made me hate myself.
+It made me selfish, angry and often unapproachable.
+I would spend my nights unable to sleep and my days unable to get out of bed.
 I would snap at anybody that attempted to save me from myself.
-As I look out on my past, many relationships lay wrecked in my field of view, dashed upon the rocks for simply failing to navigate the fierce storm of my self destruction!
+As I look out on my past, relationships lay wrecked in my field of view.
+Dashed upon the rocks for failing to navigate the fierce storm of my self-destruction.
 I wasn’t addressing the issue.
-I was simply abusing a coping mechanism.
-The trouble with coping mechanisms, is that they never address the problem directly.
-They don’t ever make you feel better, they just delay the onset of despair.
-And they amplify it when it arrives!
+I was abusing a coping mechanism.

 Creative people tend to think more.
-And by this, I don’t mean creative people are more intelligent, or that people who don't necessarily consider themselves creative have nothing going on between their ears.
-What I mean is that creative people have a much higher chance of dwelling on something that others may overlook.
-They pay more attention to things, in far greater detail.
-Whilst this is our gift, it is also our curse.
-That attention to detail is the difference between painting a picture, and painting a masterpiece.
+By this, I don’t mean they're more intelligent.
+I don't mean that if you don't identify as creative that you have nothing going on between your ears.
+I just mean creative people are more likely to dwell on something that others may overlook.
+They pay attention to things in far greater detail.
+While this is our gift, it is also our curse.
+Attention to detail is the difference between painting a picture and a masterpiece.
 But it is also this attention to detail that makes us ruminate.
 It is the reason we can’t let go easily.
 The reason we play scenarios out in our heads over and over again.
 The reason we can always see how we could have done things better.

 It is this ruminating that is often the catalyst for depression.
 Or at least, it is in my case.
 The constant battle with yourself to be better.
-The over analytical views you take of your work, or yourself.
+The over analytical views you take of your work or yourself.
 The feeling that you don’t deserve any credit you receive.
 These feelings are all too real in our industry.
-Because, in this industry, it is rare for you to come up with anything entirely on your own.
-Developers are given work from designers.
-Designers are given briefs from clients.
-So when you reach the end of a project, it is often easy to feel like you have possibly been carried by the team, or that you have been handed an idea.
-If we go back to my counselling sessions they would have called this ‘imposter syndrome’.
+Because in this industry, it is rare for you to come up with anything on your own.
+Clients give briefs to designers.
+Designers then give work to developers.
+When you reach the end of a project, it is often easy to feel like the team has carried you, or that they have handed you an idea.
+A councillor would label this ‘imposter syndrome’.
 It is the inability to accept an accomplishment, despite the external evidence.

 So how do we deal with this?

 Learn to internalise any external verification.
-When somebody compliments you, believe them and take it on board.
-Very few people go around handing out lies as compliments, so if they tell you they like your work, it’s likely that they genuinely do.
-Say thank you, pat yourself on the back, and don’t discuss what you felt you could have done better!
+When somebody compliments you, believe it and take it on board.
+Very few people hand out lies as compliments, so if they tell you they like your work, it’s likely that they do.
+Say thank you, pat yourself on the back, and don’t always discuss what you felt you could have done better.

-Don’t suffer in silence!
+Don’t suffer in silence.
 If you have any doubts, anxieties, or if you are feeling depressed, talk to somebody.
-Sometimes just lifting the lid off it all makes the load seem lighter.
+Hell, talk to me.
+Sometimes lifting the lid off it all makes the load seem lighter.

 Look for flaws in others.
 I don’t mean this in the sense that you should make things difficult for people, or point out their mistakes.
 But notice to yourself that they do make mistakes, and realise that this is what humans do.
-Realise that you are not alone.
-By noticing that other people are not perfect (because nobody is), it can help you to come to terms with your own mistakes when you make them.
+Understand that you are not alone.
+Nobody is perfect, and recognising this can help you to come to terms with your mistakes when you make them.

 Discover your fears.
 All anxieties stem from fear.
-You need to work out what it is exactly that you are afraid of, and make an active plan to try and conquer them.
+You need to work out what it is that you're afraid of and make an action plan to try and conquer them.

-Discover what really makes you happy.
+Discover what makes you happy.
 Most people think more money will make them happy.
-But the depression doesn’t go away, no matter how much money they make.
-For me, I am most happy when I am helping people.
-I would rather give something away for free and feel I have genuinely helped another human, than see it as an opportunity to exploit somebody and make some money.
+But the depression doesn’t go away no matter how much money they make.
+For me, I'm most happy when I'm helping people.
+I would rather give something away for free and help another human than use it to make some money.

 Don’t conform.
 If you don’t want to do something, then don’t do it.
-I am now teetotal, simply because I don’t enjoy drinking.
+I am now virtually teetotal, because I don’t enjoy drinking.
 I never have.
 The coping mechanism is no longer needed.
 People may think it is boring, so what?
-In fact, people often have more of an issue with me not drinking, than I do!
+In fact, people often have more of an issue with me not drinking, then I do.

 If you don’t agree with any of these points, then that is fine.
-If I don’t know you, I no longer require your approval!
-I am what I am, not what you would like me to be.’
+If I don’t know you, I no longer need your approval.